 As for the American withdrawal, President Trump pulled the nation out of an international nuclear deal.
 This move was made last Tuesday, May 8, and is potent enough to raise conflicts in the Middle East.
 It can even upset European allies of the U.S., and all global oil supplies may not be as smooth as expected.

 In the nuclear deal initiated in 2015, Iran restrained its nuclear program in return for lifting most of the international non-nuclear sanctions that were imposed on the country.
 The imposing had kept the nation’s economy paralyzed for years.
 Most of these sanctions were lifted in 2016.

 During the talks with Airbus and Boeing we did not consider any possibility of such exit from the deal and it was not mentioned in the contracts. – Fakrieh-Kashan

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 He is a former deputy minister involved in related contract negotiations.

-National flag carrier IranAir has ordered 200 passenger aircraft in total, which includes 100 from Airbus, 80 from Boeing and 20 from ATR.
-The corresponding deals are depending on the American license as the plans heavily consist of parts from the U.S. Additionally, it is worth mentioning that other Iranian airlines as well have made orders.
+National flag carrier IranAir has ordered 200 passenger aircraft in total, which includes 100 from Airbus, 80 from Boeing, and 20 from ATR.
+The corresponding deals depend on the American license as the plans heavily consist of parts from the U.S. Additionally, it is worth mentioning that other Iranian airlines as well have made orders.